 - Rated OBL

 - Non Sale Certificate

 When you are importing a vehicle into Benin, you have to state your purpose.
 For the most part, you will be asked to sign a declaration of non-sale meaning you are importing the vehicle for personal use.
-If you plan on selling the used car, then you have to disclose this in documentation.
+If you plan on selling the used car to next customer, then you have to disclose this in documentation.